rust-lang/leadership-council/policies/project-directorship/election-process.md

 * The candidates
 * Their statements
-* Feedback we've received
+* Feedback received
-* "Discussion" section to capture everyone's thoughts on each candidate
+* A "Discussion" section to capture everyone's thoughts on each candidate
-* "Preferences" section with a table
+* A "Preferences" section with a table
-* "Selection" section
+* A "Selection" section

 The Preferences section looks like this: